Welcome to QA's learning platform (formerly Cloud Academy). Learn more about our journey here, opens in a new tab.

 • The Python programming language

-• Basic understanding of neural networks is beneficial, but not required
+• A basic understanding of neural networks

 Lab Environment